Number of claims and ruin time for a refracted risk process: Introduction

 The joint density of the ruin time and the numbers of claims counted until ruin time has been already studied for a classical risk process over last years.
 Dickson \cite{Di2012} derived special expression for it using probabilistic arguments.
 Landriault et al. \cite{LaShWi2011} analyzed this object for the Sparre Andersen risk model with the exponential claims.
 Later Frostig et al. \cite{FrPiPo2012} generalized it to the case of a renewal risk model with the phase-type claims and inter-arrival times.
 The main tool used there was the duality between the risk model and a workload of a single server queueing model.
 Zhao and Zhang \cite{ZhZh2013} considered a delayed renewal risk model, where the claim size is Erlang$(n)$ distributed and the inter-arrival time is assumed to be infinitely divisible.

 Our goal is to derive expression for the joint density of the ruin time and the numbers of claims counted until ruin time for a refracted classical risk process (see Kyrianou and Loeffen \cite{KyLo2010} for a formal definition).
-The latter process is a classical risk process whose dynamics change by subtracting off a fixed linear drift whenever the cumulative risk process is above a pre-specified level $b$.
+It is also called a compound Poisson risk model under a threshold strategy.
+The latter process is a classical risk process whose dynamic is changed by subtracting off a fixed linear drift whenever the cumulative risk process is above a pre-specified level $b$.
 This subtracting of the linear drift corresponds to the dividend payments and the considered strategy is also known as a threshold strategy.
 Dividend strategies for insurance risk models were first proposed by De Finetti \cite{De1957} to reflect more realistically the surplus cash flows in an insurance portfolio.
-Later a vast literature consider this model, in particular the threshold strategy was considered in Lin and Pavlova \cite{LiPa2006}, Zhu and Yang \cite{ZhYa2008}, Lu and Li \cite{LuLi2009}, Badescu, Drekic and Landriault \cite{BaDrLa2007}, Gao and Yin \cite{GaYi2008} and references therein.
-The case when the drift of the refracted process is disappearing (everything above threshold $b$ is paid as dividends) is called barrier strategy; see Lin et al. \cite{LiWiDr2003}, Li and Garrido \cite{LiGa2004a}, Zhou \cite{Zh2005} and in the references therein.
+More recently, many kind of risk related quantities under threshold dividend strategies have been studied by Lin and Pavlova \cite{LiPa2006}, Zhu and Yang \cite{ZhYa2008}, Lu and Li \cite{LiLu2009}, \cite{LiLu2016}, \cite{LiLu2}, Badescu, Drekic and Landriault \cite{BaDrLa2007}, Gao and Yin \cite{GaYi2008} (see references therein).
+The case when the drift of the refracted process is disappearing (everything above threshold $b$ is paid as dividends) is called barrier strategy, see Lin et al. \cite{LiWiDr2003}, Li and Garrido \cite{LiGa2004a}, Zhou \cite{Zh2005} and in the references therein.

 The paper is organized as follows.
 In Section 2 we define the model we deal with in this paper.
 In Section 3 we recall properties of the translation operator and the root of the Lundberg fundamental equation.
-In particular, we introduced the Lagrange's expansion theorem and some notations.
+In particular, we introduce the Lagrange's expansion theorem and some notation.
 In Section 4 we construct two integro-differential equations identifying the joint Laplace transform of joint density of the numbers of claims counted up to ruin time and the ruin time.
 Analytical solutions of these two integro-differential equations are given in Section 5.
 Applying the Lagrange's expansion theorem in Section 6 we give the expression for above mentioned density.